Most-massive white dwarf living on the edge

-Category: Space Hits: 3Artist’s concept of the newly found most-massive white dwarf, ZTF J1901+1458 (above).
+Category: Space Hits: 4Artist’s concept of the newly found most-massive white dwarf, ZTF J1901+1458 (above).
 It has 1.35 times our sun’s mass, packed into a sphere the size of Earth’s moon (below, in this illustration).
 Image via Keck Observatory/ Giuseppe Parisi.

 In late June, 2021, astronomers announced the discovery of the smallest and most massive white dwarf yet seen.
 It’s a star that’s so small and so massive, they said, it might be on the verge of collapse.
 A white dwarf is an evolved star.
 Our sun will someday become one.
 This particular white dwarf is named ZTF J1901+1458.
 It lies about 130 light-years away in the direction to the constellation Aquila the Eagle.
 This very massive white dwarf is thought to have formed when two less massive white dwarfs merged.
 Astrophysicist Ilaria Caiazzo at Caltech is lead author of the new study.
 She said the new white dwarf is: